andreadev-it/neorg-module-tutorials/part-2.md

 ## Coming next

 We'll use some of the functionalities shown above to create a new module that will print the Treesitter tree for the node that is under our cursor.
-This page will be updated with a link to it as soon as it's released.
+[This is the link](./part-3.md) to the next part.